-DO NOT tank mix Cabrio with Malathion, Kelthane®, Thiodan®, Phaser®, Lannate®, Lorsban®, M-Pede®, or Botran® as crop injury may result.
+DO NOT tank mix Cabrio with malathion, Kelthane, Thiodan, Phaser, Lannate, Lorsban, M-Pede, or Botran as crop injury may result.

-Resistance Management: To limit the potential for

-development of resistance, DO NOT make more than four (4) applications of Cabrio or other Qol (Group 11) fungicides per crop growing season.
+Resistance Management: To I mit the potential for development of resistance, DO NOT apply more than 0.8 lb ai pyraclostrobin (= 64 oz Cabrio) per acre per crop growing season.

-DO NOT make more than one (1) application of Cabrio before alternating to a labeled fungicide with a different mode of action.
+DO NOT make more than one (1) application of Cabrio before alternating to a labeled non-Group 11 fungicide with a different mode of action.